ItEndsWithTens/SickJumps/README.txt

     down_seconds  float, default c length / 4.0

       The resulting duration, in seconds, of the ramp up and ramp down.

-    mode  string, default "linear"

-      The interpolation mode to use for speed ramping, "linear" or "spline".

     script_variable  string